Convert ODT to TEX

 Frequently Asked Questions (FAQ)

-Q: What's the difference between TEX and LaTeX?
+Q: What is the difference between TEX and LaTeX?

-A: TeX is the underlying typesetting system created by Donald Knuth.
-LaTeX is a document preparation system built on top of TeX that provides higher-level commands and easier-to-use markup.
-Files use the .tex extension for both.
-When we convert to TEX, we generate LaTeX markup code, which is the most commonly used format for academic writing.
+A: TeX is the underlying typesetting system created by Donald Knuth in 1978.
+LaTeX is a document preparation system built on top of TeX by Leslie Lamport in 1984 that provides higher-level commands and easier-to-use markup.
+Both use the .tex file extension.
+When we convert to TEX, we generate LaTeX markup code, which is the standard for academic writing.

 Q: Will my equations convert properly from ODT to TEX?

-A: The conversion will attempt to translate mathematical formulas to LaTeX syntax.
+A: The conversion will translate mathematical formulas to LaTeX syntax.
 However, complex equations may require manual verification and adjustment.
-LaTeX provides superior mathematical typesetting capabilities, so you may want to refine the equations using LaTeX's extensive math commands for best results.
+LaTeX provides superior mathematical typesetting capabilities, so you may want to refine the equations using LaTeX's extensive math commands for the best results.

 Q: Do I need special software to use the TEX file?